mipetrin/BRKDCN-2011/README.md

 ```

-Alternatively, you can build the Docker Container locally on your machine:
+Alternatively, to ensure you always have the latest version of these scripts, you can build the Docker Container locally on your machine:

 ```YAML
 # docker build -t <name/tag> .